red-perfume/red-perfume.github.io/README.md

     * Example Usage
   * Tutorials
     * Links to blogs, YouTube videos, dev.to articles, etc, made by the community.
-* Desktop App page
+* Red Perfume Desktop
   * Download Links
   * Demo Video(s)
     * Official demo video(s)
     * Videos from other YouTubers covering Red Perfume Desktop
   * Screenshots
+* Ecosystem
+  * As plugins and tooling are created, they will appear on this page.
 * About
   * "Why is it called Red Perfume"
-* Other parts of the Red Perfume Ecosystem
+  * Contributors
+  * License (MIT)